awslabs/data-on-eks/website/docs/gen-ai/training/Llama2.md

 ```bash
 huggingface-cli login
 ```
-Paste the access token and hit enter.
+When prompted for your token, paste-in the access token and hit `ENTER`.

-Next, you download the llama7-7b tokenizer files to /shared/llama7b_tokenizer by running the python code
+Next, you download the llama7-7b tokenizer files to /shared/llama7b_tokenizer by running the following python code:

 ```bash
 python3 <<EOF